-August 9, 2021
+May 9, 2024

-Mr. Tom Goldensoph Mayor of the City of Low Moor, Iowa 323 3rd Avenue P.O.
-Box 130 Low Moor, IA 52757
+Honorable Mayor Tom Goldensoph and Council Members c/o Joyce Lanning, City Clerk City of Low Moor 323 3rd Avenue Low Moor, IA 52757

-Dear Mr. Mayor:
+Dear Mayor Goldensoph and Council Members:

 At your request, I have completed an appraisal intended to comply with Standard 1 of the Uniform Standards of Professional Appraisal Practice (USPAP) requirements.
 This is an appraisal type report prepared under Standards Rule 2-2(a).
-I have made a physical viewing of the property on May 27, 2021 of the facilities and real estate that comprise the City of Low Moor, Iowa delivery and wastewater systems, located in Low Moor, Iowa.
+I have made a physical viewing of the property on March 5, 2024 of the facilities and real estate that comprise the City of Low Moor, Iowa delivery and wastewater systems, located in Low Moor, Iowa.
 I have viewed most of the property, researched data, and considered matters pertinent to its value.